Vernon golf pro tees up mental health funds in Abbotsford - Kelowna Capital News

 “One hundred per cent of lesson revenue and donations will be given to the Canadian Mental Health Association (Vancouver-Fraser branch),” said Stead.
 “We’re going to raise a bunch of money and hopefully save a life or two.”

 Stead will teach 30-minute lessons from 7 a.m. to 7 p.m.
 Sept.
 23. Once the registration is full, he will be emailing out the lesson schedule for the day.
-One-to-two golfers can register for each lesson.
+One-to-two golfers can register for each lesson at https://www.eventbrite.ca/e/163246800575?aff=oddtdtcreator.

 @VernonNews